ericniebler/meta/doc/index.md

 libraries you may be familiar with, which make traits (aka metafunctions) the prime abstraction.
 The rest of this guide uses the term "alias" to mean "alias template".

-### Alias Classes
+### Callables

-An *alias class* is a kind of alias suitable for higher-order metaprogramming.
-It is a class (not a template!) with a nested alias called (by convention) `apply`:
+A *Callable* is a kind of alias suitable for higher-order metaprogramming.
+It is a class (not a template!) with a nested alias called (by convention) `invoke`:

-\snippet example/tutorial_snippets.cpp alias_class0
+\snippet example/tutorial_snippets.cpp callable0

-All of the algorithms that take "functions" as arguments expect alias classes instead of raw aliases.  *Meta* provides the `meta::apply<F, Args...>` alias that evaluates the alias class `F` with the arguments `Args`:
+All of the algorithms that take "functions" as arguments expect Callables instead of raw aliases.  *Meta* provides the `meta::invoke<F, Args...>` alias that evaluates the Callable `F` with the arguments `Args`:

-\snippet example/tutorial_snippets.cpp alias_class1
+\snippet example/tutorial_snippets.cpp callable1

-To turn an ordinary alias into an alias class *Meta* provides the `meta::quote<F>` trait:
+To turn an ordinary alias into a Callable *Meta* provides the `meta::quote<F>` trait:

-\snippet example/tutorial_snippets.cpp alias_class2
+\snippet example/tutorial_snippets.cpp callable2

-Note that in the first case we create an alias class that evaluates to the trait itself, while in the second case we create an alias class that evaluates to the nested `type` of the trait.
+Note that in the first case we create a Callable that evaluates to the trait itself, while in the second case we create a Callable that evaluates to the nested `type` of the trait.

-When "quoting" a trait, it is often desirable for the resulting alias class to refer to the nested `type` instead of the trait itself.
+When "quoting" a trait, it is often desirable for the resulting Callable to refer to the nested `type` instead of the trait itself.
 For that we can use `meta::quote_trait`.
 Consider:

-\snippet example/tutorial_snippets.cpp alias_class3
+\snippet example/tutorial_snippets.cpp callable3

 Notice that `meta::quote<std::add_pointer_t>` and `meta::quote_trait<std::add_pointer>`
 mean the same thing.

-\note You may wonder what advantage alias classes have over alias templates.
-An alias class is a *type* that represents a computation.
+\note You may wonder what advantage Callables have over alias templates.
+A Callable is a *type* that represents a computation.
 Much of Meta revolves around types and the computation of types.
 Sometimes it's desirable to compute a computation, or to use a computation as an argument to another computation.
 In those cases, it's very handy for computations to themselves be types and not templates.

 ### Composition

-Multiple alias classes can be composed into a single alias class using `meta::compose<F0, F1, ..., FN>`, which returns a new alias class that performs `F0(F1(...(FN(Args...))))`:
+Multiple Callables can be composed into a single Callable using `meta::compose<F0, F1, ..., FN>`, which names a new Callable that performs `F0(F1(...(FN(Args...))))`:

 \snippet example/tutorial_snippets.cpp composition0

 ### Partial function application

-You can turn an alias class expecting *N* arguments into an alias class expecting *N-M* arguments by binding *M* arguments to the front or the back of its argument list.
+You can turn a Callable expecting *N* arguments into a Callable expecting *N-M* arguments by binding *M* arguments to the front or the back of its argument list.
 You can use `meta::bind_front` and `meta::bind_back` for that.
-Below we create an alias class that tests whether a type is `float` by reusing the `std::is_same` trait:
+Below we create a Callable that tests whether a type is `float` by reusing the `std::is_same` trait:

 \snippet example/tutorial_snippets.cpp partial_application0